PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Whistle: Attached to your PFD.
 Sound carries much farther than your voice over water.

 Bilge Pump: For sit-inside kayaks.
 The best kayak bilge pumps can clear water fast when you need it most.
-I've used mine exactly twice in eight years, but both times it prevented a swim to shore.
+I have used mine exactly twice in eight years, but both times it prevented a swim to shore.
+Check out our guide to the best kayak bilge pumps for detailed recommendations.

 What To Wear Kayaking?